Nbash0727/OV7670_VGADISPLAY-FPG/README.md

 Verilog File Description's:<br/>
 Top Module:<br/>
-&emsp;The top module integrates camera capture, FIFO buffering, and VGA display into a grayscale imaging system using the OV7670 and a NANDLAND ICE40 FPGA.
-It reads &emsp;pixel data from PMOD inputs, buffers it across clock domains, and maps a 32×32 grayscale window onto a 640×480 VGA frame.
-Sync signals, pixel coordinates, and &emsp;frame readiness are managed internally, with LED indicators showing system status.
-SCCB configuration logic is included but optional, allowing flexible &emsp;synthesis and testing.
+&nbsp;The top module integrates camera capture, FIFO buffering, and VGA display into a grayscale imaging system using the OV7670 and a NANDLAND ICE40 FPGA.
+It reads &nbsp;pixel data from PMOD inputs, buffers it across clock domains, and maps a 32×32 grayscale window onto a 640×480 VGA frame.
+Sync signals, pixel coordinates, and &nbsp;frame readiness are managed internally, with LED indicators showing system status.
+SCCB configuration logic is included but optional, allowing flexible &nbsp;synthesis and testing.